 5 Secrets to Selling Digital Products

-1. Connect with Your Community
+1. Connect with Your Online Community

-2. Create a Great Experience
+2. Create a Great Online Experience

-3. Tell Your Story
+3. Tell the Story of Your Digital Products

 4. Plan to Tell the World

-5. Be Passionate
+5. Be Passionate about Your Digital Product

 Selling digital products is an excellent way to make passive income because of their low overhead, immediate delivery, and low production cost.
 But what are the secrets to selling digital products?
 These five tricks of the trade will bring you one step closer to financial freedom.

-1) Connect with Your Community.
+1) Connect with Your Online Community

 You may not realize it, but you already have an audience ready to help you decide what digital products to make.
-You also have a marketing team ready to advertise your products, and a sounding board where you can get feedback on your ideas.
+You also have a marketing team ready to advertise your products and a sounding board where you can get feedback on your ideas.
 You probably check them every day: they’re your online communities.

-There are many ways that you can use this incredible resource before you begin selling your digital products: You can join forums and groups online, scroll through visuals to see how eCommerce pros are selling digital products like yours, or click through relevant hashtags.
+There are many ways that you can use this incredible resource before you begin selling your digital products: You can join forums and groups online, scroll through visuals to see how Ecommerce pros are selling digital products like yours, or click through relevant hashtags.
 Social media is a great way to collect information about your audience.
 Listening to your community online will help you weigh the pros and cons as you get started.
-As you begin, ask yourself questions like:

-• Who is your ideal customer?
+- Who is your ideal customer?

-• How old are they?
+- How old are they?

-• What neighborhood do they live in?
+- What neighborhood do they live in?

-• How do they procrastinate?
+- How do they procrastinate?

-• What wakes them up at 2 am?
+- What wakes them up at 2 am?

-• Who uses or wants your digital product every single day?
+- Who uses or wants your digital product every single day?
 Who only wants it sometimes?

 Your online community is also a vital resource after your digital product starts selling.
 They can offer feedback on your product; telling you what is great or what needs tweaking.
 Your online communities are also your best marketing tool, they’re full of people who can share their appreciation of your digital product with family and friends to spread the word.

-2) Create a Great Experience.
+2) Create a Great Online Experience

 Once you know what you’re going to sell, you need a place to sell it.
 The store down the street shows the value of the products they sell with demonstrations and displays or with salespeople who help buyers see benefits in their products.
 How can you duplicate that experience online?